kali/kali.github.io/_drafts/2016-02-01-Input-Formats.md

 off-the-shelf Rust support for Protocol Buffers, Thrift, and implemented a Protocol Buffers alternative in the bench.

-ProtoBuf implemetation is a departure from the POD approach: the IDL defines its own data class, where each field is actually a placeholder: native scalar values are wrapped in `Option<>` and String are wrapped in a proprietary wrapper.
+ProtoBuf implementation is a departure from the POD approach: the IDL defines its own data class, where each field is actually a placeholder: native scalar values are wrapped in `Option<>` and String are wrapped in a proprietary wrapper.
 So switching to ProtoBuf implies a bit more work